-You can make as many changes as needed on this menu at one time, before applying your changes.
-Once you are satisfied with the changes you have made, click Commit changes to apply the new settings.
+You can simultaneously make any required changes on this menu, before applying your changes.
+Once complete, click Commit changes to apply the new settings.
 Click Refresh at any time to see an updated list of attached R-Port modules.

 Advanced Configuration Using the Integrated SSH Shell